vishaltorgal/hooks/README.md

 ***useMemo*** returns a cached value and recomputes it only when its dependencies change.

+### Example (easy to understand)

+`Imagine:`

+- bYour mom asks you to count all chocolates in a big box
+- It takes a lot of time

+`Next day:`

+- She asks again, but nothing changed
+- 👉 Instead of counting again, you just remember the answer
+- That’s useMemo 😄

 ```jsx
 import { useMemo, useState } from "react";